-If the differential valve fails, we won’t have adequate flow of refrigerant to get enough heat for a complete defrost.
+If the differential valve fails, we won’t have an adequate flow of refrigerant to get enough heat for a complete defrost.
 Similarly, if the solenoid valve that opens to allow defrost gas into the suction fails to completely open, we won’t have enough flow.

-If the suction stop solenoid fails to close, we’ll can see a range of problems from inadequate defrost from the amount of bleed through to a complete failure to close that allows all of the defrost gas to flow straight into the compressors.
+If the suction stop solenoid fails to close, we’ll can see a range of problems from inadequate defrost from the amount of bleed-through to a complete failure to close that allows all of the defrost gas to flow straight into the compressors.
 You can see this same problem if the hot gas solenoid fails to close properly after a defrost.

 I promised earlier that I’d give a method to test gas defrosts to ensure that they’re working properly.